kitschpatrol/yanki/readme.md

 #### Subcommand: `yanki list`

-List Yanki-created notes in the Anki database.
+Utility command to list Yanki-created notes in the Anki database.

 Usage: